-- from the granularity mentioned above, in practice and for most of markets, is limited to just a few market yield indices. - 231.
+- 224. Exposures are expressed in percentages and rounded to the nearest percentage13.
+Therefore the theoretical 42 model corporate bonds resulting from the granularity mentioned above, in practice and for most of markets, is limited to just a few market yield indices. - 225.
 The following table reflects the allocation of the ratings used by the market providers to credit quality steps for the only purposes of this technical documentation.
 EIOPA states explicitly that this allocation does not preempt the work in progress regarding the ratings of ECAIs in relation with the Delegated Regulation